caltechlibrary/dataset-instruction/02-large-data.md

 metadata of public records and stores them in as a _dataset_collection_.
 This will serve our purposes for a demonstrating working with a large collection of data.

----

-FIXME: this heading organization isn't correct...

 ## Basic Operations

-### Overview

 First we need to decide how we want to index.
-Next create our index definition (our Index map) and then use _dsindexer_ to index the CaltechAUTHORS collection.
-Finally we will query our index with _dsfind_ to beable to identify records of interest. _dsfind_ can return results in several formats including plain text, JSON and CSV.
+Next we create our index definition (map)  and use _dsindexer_ to index the CaltechAUTHORS collection.
+Finally we will query our index with _dsfind_ to identify records of interest. _dsfind_ can return results in several formats including plain text, JSON and CSV.
+First we set that we're working with CaltechAUTHORS

 ```
     export DATASET="CaltechAUTHORS.ds"